 Solitary fibrous tumor

-A relatively rare, spindle-cell, fibroblastic tumour that histologically shows a prominent haemangiopericytoma-like vascular pattern.
-It is histopathologically characterized by the presence of round to spindle-shaped cells, hyalinized stroma formation, thin-walled branching blood vessels, and thin bands of collagen
+A relatively rare, spindle-cell, fibroblastic tumour that typically shows a prominent haemangiopericytoma-like vascular pattern.
+It is histopathologically characterized by the presence of round to spindle-shaped cells, hyalinized stroma formation, thin-walled branching blood vessels, and thin bands of collagen.

-Solitary fibrous tumor of the thyroid gland: report of seven cases.
+Solitary fibrous tumor of the liver: report of a rare case and review of the literature.